casper-network/ceps/text/0001-adopt-cep-process.md

-# Adopt an CEP process
+# Adopt the CEP process

 ## Summary